-LVC was proud to receive the British Council's International School Award for the fourth time in 2013.
-The award is a recognition of the international dimension to our curriculum, from the innovative Language Futures project to our link with Boepathutse Junior Secondary School in South Africa.
+Linton Village College was proud to receive the British Council's International School Award for the fifth time in 2018.
+The award is a recognition of the international dimension to our curriculum, from the innovative Language Futures project to our various school trips abroad during curriculum time and enrichment week.

 In addition to this, we also organise various events during involving the whole school during the day focusing on the International level such as the Chinese New Year, Japanese taster day, European Day of Languages.

 Language Futures is an innovative project offering a flexible, relevant and imaginative approach to language learning.